Panoramic view of Kuala Lumpur

 Is it safe for a woman to travel alone in Malaysia?

 Yes, absolutely.
-Malaysia is generally very safe.
-You should simply apply basic safety rules and respect local cultural codes to travel with total peace of mind.
+Malaysia is very safe overall.
+You simply need to follow basic safety rules and respect local cultural codes to travel with complete peace of mind.

-What monthly budget should be planned for a single expat woman?
+What monthly budget should a single expat plan for?

-A budget of 6,000 to 10,000 RM per month allows for very comfortable living in Kuala Lumpur, including a nice apartment in a condo with a swimming pool and gym, outings, and groceries.
+A budget of 6,000 to 10,000 RM a month allows for a very comfortable life in Kuala Lumpur, including a nice apartment in a condo with a pool and gym, plus going out and groceries.

-Can I work in Malaysia with a tourist visa?
+Can I work in Malaysia on a tourist visa?

-No, it is illegal.
-To work, you must have an Employment Pass or, if you are a freelancer, the DE Rantau visa for digital nomads.
+No, that is illegal.
+To work, you need to hold an Employment Pass or, if you are a freelancer, the DE Rantau digital nomad visa.

 Yes, there is a vast network of international schools (French, British, American).
-Their fees are high, but the quality is exceptional.
-See our guide on education.
+Fees are high but the quality is exceptional.
+See our guide to education.

-Register for Alliance Française events, join "Expats in KL" groups on Facebook, or download networking apps like Meetup or Bumble BFF.
+Sign up for Alliance Française events, join "Expats in KL" groups on Facebook, or download networking apps such as Meetup or Bumble BFF.

 Expat Portrait